medihack/django-block-fragments/README.md

 __Why django-block-fragments when django-template-partials and django-render-block already exist?__

 I was looking for a way to reuse the already existing `block` tags of the Django Template Language (like `django-render-block` does) but also wanted to have the convenience of using template loaders (like `django-template-partials` does).
-So `django-block-fragments` tries to combine features of both of these great projects.
+So `django-block-fragments` combines features of both of these great projects.

 __How to use `django-block-fragments` with `django-cotton`?__